Labiaplasty (Labia Reduction Surgery)

 Consult a Qualified Surgeon

-The evaluation of surgical skills specifically relating to vaginoplasty is not required for certification with the American Board of Plastic Surgery.
+The evaluation of surgical skills specifically relating to labiaplasty is not required for certification with the American Board of Plastic Surgery.
 There are no specific licensing requirements or required educational courses to perform the procedure.
 So you need to do two things:

 - Select a board-certified plastic surgeon, a board-certified gynecologist or a board-certified urologist